Greg Clark: Minister of State for Decentralisation

+At the 2010 general election, Clark was re-elected as MP for Tunbridge Wells with an increased vote share of 56.2% and an increased majority of 15,576.

-Clark was appointed a Minister of State in the Department for Communities and Local Government from May 2010, with responsibility for overseeing decentralisation, a key policy of the Liberal Democrat-Conservative coalition.
+After the election, Clark was appointed a Minister of State in the Department for Communities and Local Government, with responsibility for overseeing decentralisation.
 In this role he called for the churches and other faith communities to send him their ideas for new social innovations for all, and made a major speech on "turning government upside down" jointly to the think tanks CentreForum and Policy Exchange.
-He was accused of hypocrisy, having staunchly opposed house-building while in opposition, while threatening to impose it as a government minister.
+He was accused of hypocrisy, having staunchly opposed house-building while in opposition, while promising to impose it as a government minister.

-However, since announcing the National Planning Policy Framework (NPPF) he has been praised by heritage NGOs and Simon Jenkins of the National Trust.

 In July 2011 he was appointed Minister for Cities.
 In this role he tried to promote the urban economies of the North, West and Midlands.

-In November 2015, in his capacity of Secretary of State for Communities and Local Government, Clark called in the decision making power in the appeal against the Lancashire County Council's decision regarding a shale gas fracking application made by Cuadrilla Resources.

 Financial Secretary to the Treasury

-In a cabinet reshuffle in September 2012, Clark was appointed Financial Secretary to the Treasury with responsibility for financial services, known informally as the City Minister, he retained the ministerial brief responsible for cities policy.
+In a cabinet reshuffle in September 2012, Clark was appointed Financial Secretary to the Treasury and City Minister, while retaining the ministerial brief responsible for cities policy.

 Minister for Universities, Science and Cities

-On 15 July 2014 Clark was appointed to the role of Minister for Universities, Science and Cities, replacing David Willetts who was generally praised for his service in the post.
+On 15 July 2014 Clark was appointed to the role of Minister for Universities, Science and Cities, replacing David Willetts.
 The new portfolio combined the universities and science brief held by Willetts with the cities policy already handled by Clark.

 His appointment was met with concerns about securing future funding for universities and questions over his public support for homoeopathic treatments.

 Secretary of State for Communities and Local Government

-Clark returned to the Department of Communities and Local Government as Secretary of State on 11 May 2015, appointed in David Cameron's first cabinet reshuffle following the 2015 general election.
+At the 2015 general election, Clark was again re-elected with an increased vote share of 58.7% and an increased majority of 22,874.
+Clark returned to the Department of Communities and Local Government as Secretary of State on 11 May 2015.